5 Qualities of Discipleship from a Biblical Perspective

-Consequently, the Bible also calls us to be patient, kind, and gentle, by bearing HIS fruit in our lives (Galatians 5:22).
+Consequently, the Bible also calls us to be patient, kind, and gentle.
+We do this by bearing HIS fruit in our lives (Galatians 5:22).
 When we allow His fruit to grow in our lives, our actions naturally become more patient, kind, and gentle.

 2. A Disciple Lives a Life that is Submitted to God’s Will

 God is reflected in the Bible as having a very clear plan for humanity and sticking with it (Philippians 1:6).
 The very life and death of Christ is the fulfillment of this plan.
-As He resonates through his disciples, they too will begin to take control of their lives, getting excited about letting Christ become ruler over every aspect.
+As He resonates through his disciples, they will begin to let Christ become ruler over every aspect.
 Wasteful living is rejected and daily activities are carried out with the purpose of serving God.

 3. A Disciple Lives a Sacrificial Life on Behalf of Others

 Christ gave up everything to be the ultimate sacrifice for our salvation.
 The Bible calls us to be living sacrifices (Romans 12:1).
 This means being willing to give up our own desires, dreams, and comforts to instead be a blessing to others.
-There have been many examples in history of disciples showing this sacrificial love to violent people whose lives completely changed because they saw their need to also have that kind of sacrificial love.
+There have been many examples in history of disciples showing this sacrificial love to violent people whose lives completely changed.
+They saw their need to also have that kind of sacrificial love.

 4. A Disciple Works Diligently

-While it is Biblically true that we are all saved by grace and not by works (Ephesians 2:9), still, our works are an indication of our salvation (James 2:18).
-What we do does not lead us closer to salvation, but what we do reflects whether we are saved.
+It is Biblically true that we are all saved by grace and not by works (Ephesians 2:9).
+Its also true that our works are an indication of our salvation (James 2:18).
+We are not saved BY good works.
+But, if we are saved we will DO good works.
 This is also true in our willingness to work.
 There is a big difference between resting in the Lord and laziness.
-Laziness is not willing to work; resting in God is finding the strength in Him to be able to work and work well.
-A disciple will still clean, help with other chores, work to earn a living, and be willing to work hard as a blessing to others.
+Laziness can de defines as not willing to work.
+Whereas, resting in God is finding the strength in Him to be able to work and work well.
+A disciple will still work to earn a living, and be willing to work hard as a blessing to others.